 Car manufacturers are adding safety features to their vehicles with ever increasing frequency.
 Things like brake assist devices, electronic stability control, collision avoidance systems, and phone suppression devices are all extremely useful, yet the most important safety feature in your car is you.

-Most of us consider ourselves to be safe drivers, yet according to data compiled by the National Highway Transportation Safety Administration (NHTSA), 35,092 people lost their lives in automobile crashes in the U.S. in 2015.
+Most of us consider ourselves to be safe drivers, yet according to data compiled by the National Highway Transportation Safety Administration (NHTSA), 35,092 people lost their lives in nissan-885309_1280automobile crashes in the U.S. in 2015.
 Many of these accidents involved the negligence of so-called “bad drivers.”

 So what are the characteristics of a safe driver?